Simao84/Mortality_Trends_in_Zurich/README.md

 1. Death rates have generally declined over the past two decades.
 2. Female has the highest mortality rate.
 3. The age groups most affected by high death rates are 80-99, followed by 60-79.
-4. Death rates vary significantly across different districts.
-Districts 7, 9 and 11 have the highest mortality rate.
+4. Districts 7, 9 and 11 have the highest mortality rate.
+Disctrict 2, 3, 10 and 12 have moderate mortality rate.
+Disctrict 1, 4, 5, 6, 8, have the lowest mortality rate.
 5. There are seasonal variations with higher death rates in winter.

 ### Recommendations